Optical quantum memory for noble-gas spins based on spin-exchange collisions: Spatial modes of atomic operators

 \section{Spatial modes of atomic operators}

 Up until this point, we described the dynamics of the atomic spins using local continuous operators.
 Indeed, Eqs.~(\ref{eq:S_r_t_equation}), (\ref{eq:K_r_t_equation}), and (\ref{eq:P_local_adiabatic}) support the storage of photons in multiple spatial modes \citep{Firstenberg-RMP}.
 The signal light field, however, was assumed to reside in the specific spatial mode $f_{\varepsilon}\left(\mathbf{r}\right)$ of the cavity, with the input signal field matching this mode.
-Therefore, the signal excites an atomic superposition with a particular spatial amplitude pattern {[}via the term $\propto G\left(\mathbf{r}\right)\hat{\mathcal{E}}\left(t\right)$ in Eq.~(\ref{eq:P_local_adiabatic}){]}, and subsequently this specific superposition coherently emits light to the output port {[}Eq.~(\ref{eq:Output_field_cavity}){]}.
-In this section, we present the simplified equations of motion for a single uniform mode of the atomic operators.
-The general multi-mode evolution, governed by the nonlocal action of the diffusion operator, is presented in Appendix \ref{sec:Spatial-modes-representation} and numerically calculated in Appendix \ref{sec:Diffusion-relaxation-rate}.
+Therefore, the signal excites an atomic superposition with a particular spatial amplitude pattern {[}the term $\propto G\left(\mathbf{r}\right)\hat{\mathcal{E}}\left(t\right)$ in Eq.~(\ref{eq:P_local_adiabatic}){]}, and subsequently this specific superposition coherently emits light to the output port {[}Eq.~(\ref{eq:Output_field_cavity}){]}. {The general multi-mode evolution of the collective spins $\hat{\mathcal{S}}\left(\boldsymbol{r},t\right)$ and $\hat{\mathcal{K}}\left(\boldsymbol{r},t\right)$ during memory operation is governed by the spatial profiles of the signal and control fields, as well as by the nonlocal action of the diffusion operator.
+Specifically, $\hat{\mathcal{S}}\left(\boldsymbol{r},t\right)$ is driven via a two-photon transition by the control and signal fields, generating a quantum excitation of the collective alkali spin-wave with a long wavelength.
+In this section, we present simplified equations of motion which consider the excitation of only the single uniform modes $\hat{\mathcal{S}}\left(t\right)$ and $\hat{\mathcal{K}}\left(t\right)$ of $\hat{\mathcal{S}}\left(\boldsymbol{r},t\right)$ and $\hat{\mathcal{K}}\left(\boldsymbol{r},t\right)$, whereas, in Appendix \ref{sec:Spatial-modes-representation}, we derive the general multi-mode equations of motion and, in Appendix \ref{sec:Diffusion-relaxation-rate}, present numerically calculated solutions.}

 In the single-mode representation, the output field of the cavity is given by {[}compare to Eq.~(\ref{eq:Output_field_cavity}){]}

 where the atomic optical dipole is {[}compare to Eq.~(\ref{eq:P_local_adiabatic}){]}